TD fixed-rate mortgages

-TD also offers a 1 year fixed rate open term mortgage as well.
+TD also offers a 1-year fixed rate open term mortgage.
 Open term mortgages are a great option if you plan on paying off your mortgage within the next year.

 TD convertible mortgages

 TD Canada Trust also provides a 6-month convertible fixed-rate mortgage.
 You'll receive a fixed rate over 6 months until it's time for renewal, at which time you can decide if you want to renew for another 6 months or switch mortgages.
 This convertible mortgage is a good option if you don't want to lock into a longer-term fixed-rate mortgage yet, and would rather keep your short-term options open.

 TD mortgage prepayments

 Making additional payments towards your mortgage is referred to as making prepayments.
 Closed term mortgages have limitations in how much prepayments you can make towards paying down your mortgage balance.
 Open term mortgages, on the other hand, have no prepayment limitations.

 TD allows you to make a lump-sum prepayment of up to 15% of your original mortgage principal amount, once per year, on all closed term and convertible mortgages.

 If you make prepayments of more than 15% of your original mortgage principal, in any given year, TD will charge you a prepayment penalty.